jdwije/dogcloud/README.md

 ## Usage

-This should probably be a monorepo but..... oh well.
-See the `packages` directory. `cd` into each one of these directories and run `yarn` then `yarn start`.
+Run `yarn` in the root of this repository to install al packages. `cd` into package directories and run `yarn start` to boot services.
 You should boot the `dog-graph` first.
 For more details see each packages' own README file.

+## Known Issues

+- Broken package hoisting for `dog-graph-explorer`.
+Skip pre-flight checks to by-pass issue for now.

 ## Contributing